vannhi/angular-brunch-seed-modularized/README.md

 * Instead of one controller, one partials folder, one module, there are several
   * top level ones under /app
   * lower-level ones under /app/sections
-    * (to make that work, karma.conf.js and config.coffee had to be changed, to pick up and integrate the files from more locations)
+    * (to make that work, karma.conf.coffee and config.coffee had to be changed, to pick up and integrate the files from more locations)
-* Instead of using the $routeProvider, it uses angular-ui-router to allow output to multiple named views, nested views, etc. Routing and ng-view was mentioned by many online as pain points for larger apps.
-This arrangement should be much better.

 ## Alternate Versions